-Flooding, utility outages, the flu, an earthquake… we all know that having an emergency plan is a good thing.
-Emergency planning also helps your organization prepare for sudden staff changes, funding ups and downs, and everyday disruptions.
-But most nonprofits don't have a plan or have just a half-completed plan.
-What is standing in our way?
+Flooding, utility outages, the flu, an earthquake… oh my!
+We all know having an emergency plan is a good thing.
+It helps an organization prepare for sudden staff or funding changes, hair-raising weather events, and everyday disruptions.
+But most nonprofits don't have a complete plan that covers all the "what-ifs."

 How It Works

 PRS begins with an assessment that measures 46 aspects of emergency preparedness.
 After the assessment is completed, your consultant will use the PRS Guide, a comprehensive nonprofit version of the guide FEMA prepared for businesses, to walk you through the planning process.
-For most projects, consultants provide 40 - 80 hours of assistance - that's time that your staff members and volunteers will be able to spend working on programs instead of managing a planning process.
+For most projects, consultants provide 50 - 80 hours of assistance - that's time that your staff members and volunteers will be able to spend working on programs instead of managing a planning process.

 You can see the impact of planning below in the pre- and post-assessment scores of 16 organizations funded by United Way that completed the PRS program.
 Recently the program has also benefited 18 low income housing projects.